Overview

 })

-We link to another provider.
-Since the user already exists (currentUser), we provide it to the link function.
+We link the account to another provider.
+Since the user already exists (auth.currentUser), we provide it to the linking function.
+We link to an email provider or to an identity provider:

 const emailCred = EmailAuthProvider.credential(email, password)